 This facility includes crisis and sobering up services.

-Magnolia Place is a specialist homelessness service funded by the Crown through the Department of Health and Human Services.
+Magnolia Place is a specialist homelessness service funded by the Crown through the Communities Tasmania.
 They offer short term crisis accommodation for women and their children experiencing homelessness.
 The majority of their clients are homeless due to family violence.

 - A safe place for women and children